1917–18 NHL season: Regular season

 A league meeting was planned to deal with the situation, but on January 2, 1918, the matter was resolved when the Westmount Arena burned down, leaving the Canadiens and Wanderers homeless.
 The Canadiens moved into the 3,250 seat Jubilee Rink.
 The Hamilton arena offered to provide a home for the Wanderers, but Lichtenhein disbanded the team on January 4, after the other clubs refused to give him any players.
+The League awarded forfeit wins to the Arenas and Canadiens, who were meant to be the next opponents of the Wanderers.
+Despite the forfeit, Toronto proceeded with its “game” despite the lack of opposition.
+At 8:05 p.m. on the 5th of January, six Toronto players—including goalie Harry Homes—took to the ice at Mutual Arena.
+A referee dropped the puck, and Cy Denneny carried it down the ice and shot it into the empty net.

 The remaining three teams would complete the season.
 The last active player from the inaugural season was Reg Noble, who retired following the 1933 Stanley Cup playoffs.